©

 Dun-sur-Auron, Berry's 3rd royal town

-In 1101, Eudes Arpin, the town’s last lord, sold the town to the King of France, making it the 3rd royal city in Berry, south of the royal domain.
+In 1101, Eudes Arpin, the last lord of the town, sold the town to the King of France, making it the 3rd royal city in Berry, to the south of the royal domain.

 Dun-sur-Auron, ancient origins

-Before becoming a royal city, the town’s origins date back to Gallo-Roman times.
-Established near the Auron River, the local economy was based on the cultivation of fertile land, sheep farming and the use of stone quarries – of which there were many in the area – and iron mines from Antiquity onwards.
+Before becoming a royal town, the town’s origins date back to Gallo-Roman times.
+Established near the River Auron, the local economy was based on the cultivation of fertile land, sheep farming and the use of stone quarries – of which there were many in the vicinity – and iron mines from Antiquity onwards.

-In the 19th century, with the arrival of the railroads and the digging of the Canal de Berry, the town experienced a resurgence of activity, with the transport of stone, iron ore and goods via the Canal de Berry.
+In the 19th century, with the arrival of the railways and the digging of the Canal de Berry, the town experienced a revival in activity with the transport of stone, iron ore and goods via the Canal de Berry.
 A whole society grew up around the canal.
-Decommissioned and closed in the mid-19th century, the Canal de Berry was even partially closed off at the port, where the municipal swimming pool was built in the 1970s.
+Decommissioned and closed in the mid-19th century, the Canal de Berry was even partially blocked off at the port, where the municipal swimming pool was built in the 1970s.

-A museum housed in the former 13th-century prisons traces the canal’s history.
+A museum housed in the former 13th-century prisons traces the history of the canal.

-The city also saw the emergence of a new type of psychiatric establishment, with the creation of family placements and a hospital open to the world with Dr Auguste Marie.
+The town also saw the emergence of a new type of psychiatric establishment, with the creation of family placements and a hospital open to the world with Dr Auguste Marie.